Alex Fitzpatrick

 How do you stay informed about industry trends?

-For the broader insurance market, Voices of the Insurance is the best – I love it!
+But for the broader insurance market, Voices of the Insurance is the best – I love it!

 Can you recommend a book that has been influential in your career?